 - The size of the suture used

 The type of sutures used for specific procedures may be determined, in part, by your doctor’s preference and expertise.
-Dissolvable stitches may be used in cases where follow-up wound care is not needed.
-Procedures that may use dissolvable stitches include:
+Dissolvable stitches may be used in cases where follow-up wound care isn’t needed.

-- Oral surgery, such as wisdom tooth or impacted tooth removal.
-Dissolvable stitches are used after tooth extraction to tack the gum tissue flap back into its original place.
+Dissolvable stitches are used after tooth extraction, such as wisdom tooth removal, to tack the gum tissue flap back into its original place.
 A curved suture needle is used, and the number of stitches required is based upon the size of the tissue flap and each individual’s needs.

-- Cesarean delivery.
-Some doctors prefer staples, and others prefer dissolvable stitches, after cesarean delivery.
-You may wish to discuss the pros and cons of each with your doctor prior to your delivery to determine which is best for you.
-A randomized, clinical trial conducted at three U.S. hospitals found that women who had C-sections with dissolvable stitches had a 57 percent decrease in wound complications over women who had their wounds closed with staples.
+Some doctors prefer staples while others prefer dissolvable stitches after cesarean delivery.
+You may wish to discuss the pros and cons of each with your doctor prior to your delivery to determine which type is best for you.

-- Knee replacement surgery.
-Knee surgery, including knee replacement surgery, may use dissolvable or non-dissolvable stitches or a combination of both.
+Knee surgery, including knee replacement surgery, may use dissolvable stitches, nondissolvable stitches, or a combination of the two.
 In some instances, a line of dissolvable stitches will be used under the skin to reduce surface scarring.
-These stitches typically last around six weeks.

 Signs of infection include:

-Dissolvable stitches that poke through the skin may ultimately slough themselves off, perhaps in the shower from the force of the water or by rubbing against the fabric of your clothing.
-This is because they are continuing to dissolve under your skin.
-If you must remove a dissolvable stitch on your own, don’t do so without your doctor’s approval.
+Dissolvable stitches that poke through the skin may fall off themselves, perhaps in the shower from the force of the water or by rubbing against the fabric of your clothing.
+That’s because they’re continuing to dissolve under your skin.